ruk·si

 du -ha /tmp/ # show storage usage of this directory tree

-Mounting means associating directory to media device.
+Mounting means associating a directory with a media device.
 Devices such as hard drives, CDs or USB disk.
 Most modern distros handle mounting automatically but manual mounting is sometimes required for debugging hardware problems.

 cat /etc/fstab # lists file systems that are mounted on boot